For victims of police violence, family spokespeople emerge to carry legacies, spur action

 After each fatal or near-fatal encounter, there has been a person from a newly shattered family who is willing to put forth a consistent, coherent demand for justice — and deliver the message without bawling his or her eyes out.

-This time, it is Justin Blake, Jacob's 50-year-old uncle.
-He emerged as the family's spokesman in tearful network television interviews and protest speeches, dreads waving in a ponytail, eyes quivering behind sunglasses.
+This time it is Justin Blake, Jacob’s 50-year-old uncle.
+He emerged as the family’s spokesman in tearful network television interviews and protest speeches, dreads waving in a ponytail, eyes quivering behind sunglasses.

 While Jacob has been recuperating, it’s been his father’s brother who reads Black America’s list of grievances — discrimination in housing, health care, lending, criminal justice and law enforcement — the last of which Justin believes led to the shooting of his nephew by a White officer whose actions are being investigated at the state and federal levels.